brolookatyou/brolookatyou/README.md

 - 👋 Hi, I’m @brolookatyou
 - 👀 I’m interested in ...
 Game console emulation, hacking and game and code development.
 - 🌱 I’m currently learning ...
-Unity game engine and SunPlus SPG-240 machine code in MAME.
+Unity game engine and SunPlus SPG-240 assembly language in MESSUI
 - 💞️ I’m looking to collaborate on ...
 VTech V.Smile emulation.
 - 📫 How to reach me ...
 -